kmkr/splendid-nudibranch/content.md

 Location Misool, Raja Ampat, Indonesia
 Tags nudibranch 2019 portrait
 Latin Ardeadoris egretta
-Description
+Description The term nudibranch is derived from the Greek words nudus and brankhia, meaning 'naked' and 'gill' respectively.
+The flower-like protrusions on the back are the exposed (naked) gills.

+2019-indo-DSC00010.jpg

+Title Mushroom Coral Reticuludia
+Location Misool, Raja Ampat, Indonesia
+Tags nudibranch 2019 portrait
+Latin Reticuludia Fungia
+Description There are over 3000 species of nudibranchs, and new ones are regularly found!

 2019-indo-DSC00158.jpg

-Title
+Title Gorgonian Coral
 Location Misool, Raja Ampat, Indonesia
-Tags reefscape reef 2019
+Tags reefscape reef 2019 coral
-Latin
+Latin Alcyonacea (order)
-Description
+Description Raja Ampat's biodiversity is the richest in the world and 75% of all known coral species can be found there.

 2019-indo-DSC00763.jpg